leventogut/docs/docs/index.md

 title: Introduction
 summary: Introduction
 ---
-## Welcome to notes on cloud native tech stacks
+## Welcome to Cloud Native Collective Documents and Examples

-This repository aims to be a collective working documentation of tips, tricks, best practices, relevant links, and examples of technologies used in Cloud Native space.
+This repository aims to be a collective working documentation of tips, tricks, best practices, relevant links, snippets and configurations of technologies used in Cloud Native space.

 Contributions are highly desired.